Azure/typespec-azure/packages/website/versioned_docs/version-latest/libraries/typespec-client-generator-core/reference/js-api/interfaces/SdkPagingServiceMethod.md

 #### Deprecated

 This property is deprecated.
-Access .resultPath on the method response instead
+Access .resultPath on the method response instead.